gemfire/spring-data-for-vmware-gemfire/documentation/reference/cache.md

 ```highlight
 <gfe:cache use-cluster-configuration="true"/>
 ```
-<p class="note"><strong>Note</strong>: While certain [vmware-gemfire-short-name] tools, such as
+<p class="note"><strong>Note</strong>: While certain GemFire tools, such as
 <code>gfsh</code>, have their actions "recorded" when schema-like changes
 are made (for example, <code>gfsh>create region --name=Example --type=PARTITION</code>),
-[spring-data-gemfire-name]'s configuration metadata is not recorded.
-The same is true when using [vmware-gemfire-short-name]'s public Java API directly.
+Spring Data for VMware GemFire's configuration metadata is not recorded.
+The same is true when using GemFire's public Java API directly.
 It, too, is not recorded.</p>

-For more information about [vmware-gemfire-short-name]'s Cluster Configuration Service, see [Overview of the Cluster Configuration Service](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/configuring-cluster_config-gfsh_persist.html) in the [vmware-gemfire-short-name] product documentation.
+For more information about GemFire's Cluster Configuration Service, see [Overview of the Cluster Configuration Service](https://docs.vmware.com/en/VMware-GemFire/9.15/gf/configuring-cluster_config-gfsh_persist.html) in the GemFire product documentation.

-## <a id="configuring-gemfire-cacheserver"></a>Configuring a [vmware-gemfire-short-name] CacheServer
+## <a id="configuring-gemfire-cacheserver"></a>Configuring a GemFire CacheServer

-[spring-data-gemfire-name] includes dedicated support for configuring a [CacheServer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/server/CacheServer.html).
+Spring Data for VMware GemFire includes dedicated support for configuring a [CacheServer](https://geode.apache.org/releases/latest/javadoc/org/apache/geode/cache/server/CacheServer.html).
 This allows complete configuration through the Spring container, as shown in the following example:

 ```highlight